You Should Never Leave Me (Before I Die): Music video

 The video starts in Casa da Música with Slimmy and Nicole dressed like samurai and preparing themselves to fight each others.
 The scene changes and we can see Slimmy and his band performing the song at the Máus Hábitos bar, while the lyrics of the songs are projected into a wall.
 This scene finishes when the first chorus of the song ends.
 Than, we can see Slimmy and Nicole fighting again against each other.
 This scene is seen til the beginning of the second chorus.
 During the second chorus, the scene of the performance in the bar is shown. in the bridge of the song, we can see Slimmy and Nicole in a room with orange lights, where Slimmy is defeated.
 During the rest of the bridge, Slimmy and Nicole are kissing each other with a white background, while the lyrics of the song are projected into it.
 In the last chorus of the song, we see the performance at the bar again.
 The video finishes with Nicole delivering a rose to Slimmy, who's already dead.
-She than looks behind her and she sees Slimmy with a cat in his arms and she goes to meet him.
+She then looks behind her and she sees Slimmy with a cat in his arms and she goes to meet him.